Who We Are

 This technical area focuses on the rapid development, demonstration, implementation and transition of prototypes, products and test infrastructure to deliver capability to the Joint Warfighter in support of combating CBRN threats.
 Example requirements include:

-- Development/enhancement, demonstration, and transition of technologies which rapidly reduce contamination hazards and enable reduction of Mission Oriented Protective Posture (MOPP) level while reducing life cycle costs and logistical burdens.
+- Development/enhancement, demonstration, and transition of technologies that rapidly reduce contamination hazards and enable reduction of Mission Oriented Protective Posture (MOPP) level while reducing life cycle costs and logistical burdens.

 - Development/enhancement, demonstration, and transition of individual protection which provide percutaneous protection (suits, boots, gloves) as well as inhalation and ocular protection (respirators) on the ground and in the air, to include rotary and fixed wing variants.